gxf1212/notes/MD/UROPS-run-and-result.md

    ```

-note that the output has changed in 2022! output into a folder; add a run.sh and .itp file
+note that the output has changed in 2022! output into a folder; add a run.sh and .itp file. see [here in 2](https://gxf1212.gitee.io/notes/#/MD/MD-tutorials-all?id=_22217-amber-building-pep)

 ### MD with one ligand